by Amanda Cleary Eastep

 Focus that time.
 Choose the channel your customers use most and you are most comfortable using or learning to use, whether Facebook or Twitter or blog posts, for example.
 For networking, find one or two blogs or LinkedIn groups you enjoy and learn from and engage there regularly.
 By narrowing down the online channels you most use for business or networking, you will more readily work social media into your overall marketing plan, and you will avoid the daily frittering away of hours reading and commenting on random blogs.

 Care like you do IRL.
 If you’re in this whole online and/or social media thing just to benefit yourself, your career and your business, then you may not be the first person people invite to the cookout either.
-When certain online relationships begin to grow deeper, it’s because trust has been built.
+When certain online relationships begin to grow deeper, it’s because trust has been built, just like In Real Life.
 That trust comes with consistency in what you say; how you respond to what others say; and how much of the content you share benefits people.

 Meet IRL.
 One of the best online communities I have discovered in my industry is the SpinSucks.com group of “crazies.”
 (Every industry has many wonderful communities to choose from.)
 “I’m gonna like these people,” I thought, when I first read Gini Dietrich’s blog.
 But the best discovery came when I met many of these “crazies” (note that Gini has given a fun name to her tribe and one we tout proudly) in real life at a conference in Chicago.